Parent page: Getting Familiar with the Altium Design Environment

 - If a document-level To-Do item has been defined in the panel and the corresponding source document is the active document in the design editor window, the text for the entire To-Do entry in the panel will become bold.

-- Double-clicking on a To-Do item entry in the panel will open the Edit To-Do Item dialog, enabling you to make any required modifications to the task's definition.
+- Double-clicking on a To-Do item entry in the panel will open the Edit To-Do Item dialog, enabling you to modify the task's definition.

 - The entries in the panel may be sorted by any column by clicking on the header for that column.
 Click once to sort in ascending order; click again to sort in descending order.

-- Direct filtering is available, allowing you to quickly jump to a To-Do item entry by directly typing within the panel.
+- Direct filtering lets you quickly jump to a To-Do item entry by directly typing within the panel.
 You can filter based on any data column in the panel.
 Use the Right Arrow and Left Arrow keys to switch between columns for filtering, or click directly on a field within a column.
 To use this filter feature, click within a data column and type the first letter of the entry to which you want to jump.
-The first entry in that column starting with the letter you type will become selected and the letter will be highlighted to show that filtering of the column content is based upon the letter typed.
+The first entry in that column, starting with the letter you type, will become selected, and the letter will be highlighted to show that filtering of the column content is based upon the letter typed.